 Smaller areas or garage clear-ups only require a small machine.
 (Yes, it’s fun to pull the trigger and get a blast of raw power, but it’s not necessary, John Wayne!)
 A small motor and small battery keep the weight down.

 Smaller lightweight machines are also more suitable for people with conditions like arthritis or mobility issues.
 If this is you, but you’re looking at a large area, invest in a strap to take the weight from your wrist.

-Brand name tools offer straps to fit their machines and it’s worth asking before you purchase if weight is a consideration.
-My father has an ancient strap from his mid-life crisis electric guitar.
-He uses this to haul around his cordless garden tools.
+Brand name tools offer straps to fit their machines and it’s worth asking if there’s a compatible strap before making your purchase.
+Alternatively, take inspiration from my father who has an ancient strap from his mid-life crisis electric guitar.
+He uses this to haul around his cordless garden tools – it does the trick!

-Of course, purchasing a heavier leaf blower gives you the opportunity to take plenty of tea and cake breaks without feeling the pressure.
+Of course, if you do ultimately purchase a heavier leaf blower and need to take regular breaks – it at least gives you the opportunity to take plenty of tea-and-biscuit breaks without feeling guilty.
 You might prefer this option!

-This might seem obvious – you pull the trigger and chase leaves across the lawn, simple!
+This might seem obvious – you pull the trigger and chase leaves across the lawn, right?

-And you’d be right, that is the basic idea, but there are tricks that’ll help you make less mess and cut down on gardening time.
+Well, absolutely – that is the basic idea.
+But there are tricks that’ll help you make less mess and cut down on gardening time.